Dolorian

-Dolorian is a doom metal band from Oulu, Finland.
-Their recordings are viewed as ambient blackened doom metal.

-The band was founded in mid-1997 as a duo consisting of A. Haapapuro and A. Kukkohovi.
-Their combination of varied songs, structures and melodies, several vocal styles, and obscure spiritual lyrics set the band apart from many others in their genre.
+Dolorian is a doom metal band from Oulu, Finland, founded in mid-1997 by A. Haapapuro and A. Kukkohovi.
+Their combination of songs, structures and melodies, vocal styles, and spiritual lyrics set the band apart in their genre.

-Dolorian recorded their first demos in autumn 1997 at Tico-Tico Studios with temporary keyboard player H. Riihinen.
-They were subsequently signed with Wounded Love Records.
-In April 1998 the band, along with their new keyboard player J. Ontero, recorded the debut album When All the Laughter Has Gone.
+Dolorian recorded their first demos at Tico-Tico Studios with temporary keyboard player H. Riihinen.
+They signed with Wounded Love Records.
+In April 1998, the band, along with new keyboard player J. Ontero, recorded When All the Laughter Has Gone.
 The album was released in 1999.
-The following year, the band recorded their second album.
-Entitled simply Dolorian, it was a continuation of the black doom sound of their debut, although with much quieter vocals.
-The self-titled album, considering the raw black/doom sound of the first album, Dolorian, blurs the boundaries of clear classification by instilling a more psychedelic and ambient backdrop.
+The following year, the band recorded their second album, Dolorian.
+Chronicles of Chaos rated the album nine out of ten, calling it a "remarkable achievement by Dolorian."

-In 2002, Dolorian recorded songs for a split release with Shining, but record label problems delayed its release until 2004.
-In 2006, the band released their third album, Voidwards, which demonstrated a further shift in their sound and included the usage of dark ambient elements.
-Their latest album is a blend of sounds from their previous releases.
-On the one hand there are long passages of ambient, psychedelic rock, with heavy flange, and clean vocals: on the other hand, there are loud blackened doom metal passages to contrast the atmospheric stylations, with a blend of two harsh vocals (one high and raspy, the other deep and growly), heavy distortion, and blaring synthesizers.

-The band has been on hold since 2006.
-All of its members are involved in dark ambient projects, which has likely shifted their concentration away from Dolorian.
+In 2002, Dolorian recorded songs for a split with Shining, but record label problems delayed its release until 2004.
+In 2006, the band released Voidwards.
+The band has been on hold since.
+All members are involved in dark ambient projects, shifting their concentration away from Dolorian.